What are SERP Features? Question

 Twitter - Twitter cards generally appear less than halfway down the page and display the most recent or trending tweets related to the query.

 Instant answer - These results pop up when Google can serve as a quick answer to a searcher’s query.
 These answers are sourced from Google’s Knowledge Graph.

 Knowledge panel - These panels appear, often on the right side of the SERP, and provide background knowledge about a topic.
 Knowledge panels are common among queries for a famous person, place or thing.

 Shopping ads - These results display product ads of businesses using the Google Shopping network, also known as Product Listing Ads (PLAs).
 These results are technically advertisements, not SERP Features, but they are on this list because of their impact on a SERP.

-Google Ads bottom - While Google Ads ads usually take up the top of a SERP, they can also take up space at the bottom of the results page if there are enough advertisers.
+Adwords bottom - While Google Ads ads usually take up the top of a SERP, they can also take up space at the bottom of the results page if there are enough advertisers.
+Similarly to Adwords top, Adwords bottom will feature up to 3 ads at the bottom of your SERP.

 In addition to Position Tracking, you can research SERP Features in your industry with the following tools:

 1. Sensor - Discover which SERP Features are the most present in various industries of search.

 2. Organic Positions Report - Enter a domain and filter their organic rankings to find keywords that trigger SERP Features and the SERP Features that the domain has rankings for.